0xBADCA7/tantalus/README.md

 Alternative cross-platform client for Evernote built in Electron.

 **Disclaimer:** Work in progress!
-Please check progress in the roadmap below.
+It's been a long time since I have last touched it but I still have great plans for this project.
+Please check progress in the roadmap below and star the repository to receive notifications!

 ![Tantalus](media/screenshot.gif)